chharvey/counterpoint/docs/spec/notation.md

 ### Assignment Errors (22xx)
-When the compiler detects an illegal declaration or assignment, an assignment error is raised.
+An assignment error is raised when the compiler detects an illegal declaration or assignment.

 2200.
 A general assignment error not covered by one of the following cases.
 2201.
 The validator encountered a duplicate declaration.